Over Thirty Years of Software Innovation...

 The 'Licensed to' field is incorrect.

 The name in the "Licensed to" name does not match the name encrypted into the license code.
-The "Licensed to" name is incorrect or contains a typographical error.

-1. The "Licensed to" name is case sensitive make sure all letters are in the correct case.
+2. The "Licensed to" name is case sensitive make sure all letters are in the correct case.

-2. Make sure the "Licensed to" name has the correct number of spaces.
+3. Make sure the "Licensed to" name has the correct number of spaces.

-3. The "Licensed to" name and license code are issued in pairs.
+4. The "Licensed to" name and license code are issued in pairs.
 The "Licensed to" name must correspond to the license code you received.

 (Return to index.)

-Common Connection Problems and Solutions
+Common Connection Questions and Answers

 Can I connect to another PC running Windows?